-Written by Eli Ben-YehudaOn February 5, 2019
+Written by Eli Ben-YehudaOn October 18, 2023

-What is your heart rate?
+What is your resting heart rate?
 What is a healthy heart rate?
 What is a normal resting heart rate?
 In this video, we look at what is a healthy heart rate, what affects heart rate, and how to take your pulse.
 We also look at normal heart rate as well as exercise and heart rate.